DaddyWarbucks/feathers-fletching/README.md

   }
 */

-// Skip protecting just the credit_card property, but do still protect
+// Skip protecting just the credit_card property, but do
-// the ssn property
+// still protect the ssn property.
+This is done by using
-const user = await app.service('authors')
+// dot notation to specify the fields to skip. const author = await app.service('authors')
   .get(123, { skipHooks: ['protect.credit_card'] });

 /*